A Parallel Linear-Constraint Active Set Method: Non-Convex Polyhedra

-\begin{definition} We redefine a min space and say that $A \in \mathcal A_P$ is a min space on a non convex polyhedron, $P$, if there is a convex polyhedron $Q \subseteq P$ such that $A$ is a min space on $Q$. \end{definition}
+\begin{definition} We redefine a min space and say that $A \in \mathcal A_P$ is a min space on a non-convex polyhedron, $P$, if there is a convex polyhedron $Q \subseteq P$ such that $A$ is a min space on $Q$. \end{definition}

-Existence of a min space (Def \ref{def:min space 2}) is immediate from the definition of a non convex polyhedron, though unlike in Definition \ref{def:min space}, it is not unique.
+Existence of a min space (Def \ref{def:min space 2}) is immediate from the definition of a non-convex polyhedron, though unlike in Definition \ref{def:min space}, it is not unique.
 The following corollary follows.

-\begin{corollary} Each min space (Def. \ref{def:min space 2}) meets The Necessary Criteria \ref{prop:necessary}. \end{corollary}
+\begin{corollary} Each min space (Def. \ref{def:min space 2}) meets The Necessary Criteria \ref{def:necesarry criteria}. \end{corollary}

-\begin{proof} The necessary conditions for a space to be a min space remain the same, because for any $\textbf{x} \in \aMin P$ we have a $Q \in \mathcal P$ so that $\textbf{x} \in \aMin Q$. \end{proof}
+\begin{proof} The necessary conditions for a space to be a min space remain the same, because for any $\mathbf{x} \in \aMin P$ we have a $Q \in \mathcal P$ so that $\mathbf{x} \in \aMin Q$. \end{proof}